laws-africa/laws-africa.github.io/api/docs.markdown

     GET https://api.laws.africa/v1/countries.json

-This returns a list of the countries and localities that Indigo knows about.
+This returns a list of the countries and localities that Laws.Africa knows about.
 It includes links to the APIs for listing works for each country and locality.

 # Listing Works